On April 2nd, 2014, (Autism Awareness Day), Angie Robinson, 40, and her 16-year old

 It appears in Angie's case, after hearing no residential placements were available for her son, And after hearing that the only option she was given was to keep giving her son ATIVAN and herself ATIVAN, Angie decided murdering her son and killing herself was the only way out of the senseless pain she felt for her son and herself.
 It didn't have to end like this.
 There should have been supports and services in place to help her and her son live a life that would give someone hope that at least, during all this stress, there would be direct support and care to help her and her son get through these tough times.

 Perhaps the torment of knowing how her son was neglected by agencies funded to help her and her son, and the broken record in her head playing the song, "There are no residential placements for your son...." may have tormented her.
 Where would he go?
 There is no home for him.
 Hospitals can't help him.
 Social services aren't helping.
 Nobody had any answers, even those paid to have answers.
 They were all useless.
-With their degrees, titles and awards, useless.
-Phony.
-Fooling the public for years.
+With their esteemed degrees, titles and awards.

 All these people.
-And NOT ONE social worker blew up on her and her son's behalf?
-NOT ONE demanded better care and treatment?
+And NOT ONE social worker stood up for Angie and her son> NOT ONE demanded better care and treatment?
 Really?

 We have been fortunate enough to have at least ONE social worker at a hospital that went toe to toe with ER doctors to advocate for our son to get the medical testing he needed.
 And we have some really good regular doctors that treat our son and do try to help.